ashen007/MedicalCostPrediction-insurance_fraudDetection/README.md

 </tbody>
 </table>

-- insurence fraud detection
+- insurance fraud detection

-first section of the calssifier pipeline is feature selection using select kbest scoring by `mutual_info_classif` to choose 10 out of 48 features. next section is the grid search for tune hyper-parameters of the underling model. it can be a linear, tree, polynomial or a ensemable. scoring methods used in grid seach was `precision`, `recall`, `f1` and `auc`. to re-fit the model `f1` and `auc` used.
+The first section of the classifier pipeline is feature selection using select best scoring by `mutual_info_classif` to choose 10 out of 48 features.
+The next section is the grid search for tuning hyper-parameters of the underlying model. it can be linear, tree, polynomial or ensemble. scoring methods used in grid search was `precision`, `recall`, `f1` and `auc`. to re-fit the model `f1` and `auc` used.

 #### tested models